Highlander II: The Quickening LIVE! w/ Sam Richardson (HDTGM Matinee)

 But he helps get Christopher Lambert into the jail by having the both of them get shot 200 times.

-By the way, put a dungeons in the trunk and somehow
+By the way, putting dungeons in the trunk and somehow

 you're asking a lot of great questions, so I'm going to give you this pamphlet of what happened to Lumpy from the Star Wars Christmas special.

-He He wants to know what a Wookiee cookie is.
+He wants to know what a Wookiee cookie is.
+So I'm sorry.

-I was just wondering, in the scene where Sean Connery goes to the shop to get his clothes, if anybody thought of Pretty Woman at that point.
+too fair I was just wondering in the scene where Sean Connery goes to the the shop to get his clothes if anybody thought of pretty woman at that point 1000%.

 Yes, but only because I'm always thinking about Pretty Woman.

-It's not in the Redingade version, but it's in one of the others.
+It's not in the renegade version, but it's in one of the others.

-Also, he was like, why was the main guy being such a dick about that tart, that, that, uh, that Scottish print?
+Also, why was the main guy being such a dick about that tart, that

-And he was like, no, but, like, well, you don't know he likes it or not.
+Scottish print?
+And he was like, no, but like, well, you don't know what he likes it or not.
+You know why?

 Because the other guy kept trying to put Scottish stuff on him, and he knew that he was a Spaniard.

-Okay, so did you guys notice that when he goes to the bar and the bartender knows him, they cheers to a drink, he's drinking whiskey, the bartender, for some reason, is drinking a tall glass of milk?
+okay so did you guys notice that when he goes to the bar and the bartender knows him, they cheer to a drink, he's drinking whiskey, the bartender, for some reason, is drinking a tall glass of milk.

 Because that's what everybody's into in 2024.